sjas/beginner-scraps/cfg-engine1/readme.md

 Updates
 ==============================

+-12/13/2017: I changed some of the matching/replacing logic in randomvar.py to make things more efficient and reduce the number of lines of code.
+Additionally, I have included in the tasks.py file 79 example questions that utilize all of the defined variable replacements.
+All of the questions involve "link layer" Cisco IOS configurations (interfaces, STP, etc).

 -11/15/2017: I refactored the code removing a couple of my own functions to work with IP addresses and replaced them with the 'netaddr' library.
 It's a much cleaner and easier way of working with IP addresses than my little hack :-)